grow-graphics/gd/Readme.md

 ## Design Principles

-Each engine class is available as its own package under `classdb`.
+Each graphics class is available as a package under `classdb`.
 To import the `Node` class you can import `"graphics.gd/classdb/Node"` There's no inheritance, so to access a 'super' class, you need to call `Super()` on an Extension 'Class'.
 All engine classes have methods to cast to any sub-classes they extend for example